lang/unicode_utils/README.txt

     gem install unicode_utils

-Or get the source from Github: http://github.com/lang/unicode_utils and follow the instructions in INSTALL.txt[link:files/INSTALL_txt.html].
+Or get the source from Github: http://github.com/lang/unicode_utils and follow the instructions in INSTALL.txt.

 UnicodeUtils works with Ruby 1.9.1 or later.